 Working out how to handle rejection and how to improve self-esteem are gradual processes that are subtly different for everyone.

 However, whether you’re looking to learn how to deal with rejection from friends, how to deal with rejection in love, or how to handle rejection from a job, the key steps are the same.

 When you hold on to the false assumption that others will always reject you, you create situations where rejection occurs.

 Unconsciously, you’ll send out signals that push people away and make your fears into reality.
 Then, you’ll use the next rejection as evidence that you’ll always experience rejection!

 Start battling this self-fulfilling prophecy by deliberately looking for signs of acceptance – write them down if it helps.

-When learning how to improve self-confidence, it’s important to know where the lack thereof began.
+When learning how to build confidence, it’s important to know where the lack thereof began.
 Who taught you to fear rejection?
 Where did you receive messages suggesting you lack value?

 These limiting beliefs often come from things that happened when you were very young.
 Once you make them concrete, you can challenge them, and they start to lose their power.

-Overcoming the fear of rejection takes creative use of the imagination.
+Overcoming the fear of rejection takes some creative use of the imagination.